cardano-foundation/cip30-data-signature-parser/README.md

 [![Java CI with Maven](https://github.com/cardano-foundation/cip8-java/actions/workflows/maven.yml/badge.svg)](https://github.com/cardano-foundation/cip8-java/actions/workflows/maven.yml)

 ## Introduction
-Partial implementation in Java CIP-8 parsing and validation (https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008).
-This library is useful in situation where your project is JVM based and you need to parse / validate CIP-8 signature and extract information encoded in it.
+Partial implementation in Java CIP-8 / CIP-30 parsing and validation (https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008).
+This library is useful in situation where your project is JVM based and you need to parse / validate CIP-30 signature / key and extract information encoded in it.

 ## Features
 In particular this library allows you to get / validate:
-- validate CIP-8 signed envelopes using either embedded public key or explicitly supplied
+- validate CIP-8 / CIP-30 signed envelopes using either embedded public key or explicitly supplied
 - get message inside of the envolope
 - get optionally stored Cardano address
 - get ED 25519 public key and ED 25519 signature encoded in it